Litvinovis/School21/ft_server/README.md

 # <p align=center> ft_server </p>

-The goal of this project is to launch a server based on docker technology This server will run multiples services: Wordpress, phpMyAdmin, and a SQL database.
+The goal of this project is to launch a server based on docker technology.
+This server will run multiples services: Wordpress, phpMyAdmin, nginx and a SQL database.

  ![alt text](https://blog.jetbrains.com/wp-content/uploads/2015/10/phpstorm-large_v-trans.png)